Q. What is Junior League of Mobile?

 Q. How do you determine what agencies/community projects you will support?

 A. JLM accepts applications for volunteers and funding annually.
 JLM current process allows for mass agency applications every five years.
 JLM annually evaluates its community partnerships based on resources available and current needs so applications are accepted annually via JLM’s website.
-In addition to ongoing projects, JLM also supports the community through our New Member Projects and Community Assistance Fund.
-Our new Impact Area for 2014-2019 is Healthy Children: Hunger, Nutrition and Fitness.
+In addition to ongoing projects, JLM also supports the community through our Provisional Projects and Community Assistance Fund.
+Our current Impact Area is Healthy Children: Hunger, Nutrition and Fitness.